 The Kindred Spirit Mailbox was first planted on the barrier island by Frank Nesmith in the late 1970s.

-People walk the 1.4 miles along the beach from Sunset Beach Pier to record their wishes, thoughts, prayers, and dreams through letters in the mailbox.
+People walk 1.4 miles along the beach from Sunset Beach Pier to record their wishes, thoughts, prayers, and dreams through letters in the mailbox.

 The mailbox is filled with notebooks and pens so you can write your stories when you arrive.
 Or you can just spend time reading them.
 There is a seat waiting for you.

-What makes this North Carolina experience even more special is that you get to spend time at what I think is one of the best beaches in North Carolina for familes: Sunset Beach, which extends into Bird Island.
+What makes this North Carolina experience even more special is that you get to spend time at what I think is one of the best beaches in North Carolina for families: Sunset Beach, which extends into Bird Island.

-With its lack of development, and sand dunes standing guard of white sand and pristine water, you’ll see why this was named this one of the world’s best beaches in 2017 by National Geographic.
+With its lack of development, and sand dunes standing guard of white sand and pristine water, you’ll see why this was named this was named one of the world’s best beaches in 2017 by National Geographic.

 With the name, Bird Island, you can only imagine the bird life surrounding you!